lakesareadesign/multi.pass/content/plugins/post-state-tags/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Fixed a bug in the migration check for install and version

 = 2.0.1 =
 * Refactor plugin as a PHP Class
 * Settings API Library used to manage settings Tabs and update settings
 * Added additional Lightness value in the advanced tab, to directly control the lightness of the background color.
+* Added support for the new Privacy Policy Page (since WP 4.9.6)

 = 1.1.8 =
 * Compatibility for WP 4.9.8